onzfonz/comp227/src/content/6/en/part6b.md

 ![browser TypeError: notes.map is not a function](../../images/6/7ea.png)

 It's an easy fix.
-Because the notes are in the store's field <i>notes</i>, we only have to make a little change to the selector function:
+Because the notes are in the store's field *`notes`*, we only have to make a little change to the selector function:

 ```js
 const Notes = () => {